sunny7899/sunny7899/README.md

 Customer focused, data and metrics-driven product development Good at connecting with people and building organizational values Entrepreneurial spirit
 I love to pair Program and ship quality code that's solidly tested.
-Skills that I'm proficient in and continue to learn with: JavaScript/es6, Angular, React.Js, Design Patterns, TypeScript, Angular & React Performance, Client Side Performance Optimization, HTML5, Jest, Jasmine, and Webpack.
+Client Side Performance Optimization

 ## Achievements/Accomplishments
 Created an application that works both online and offline.